klust/SupercomputersForStarters/docs/7_Accelerators/7_01_What_are_accelerators.md

     also support scatter/gather instructions and predication, features that are missing from, e.g., the AVX/AVX2 instruction set).

 -   AMD has the Instinct series for GPGPU computing.
-They employ a seperate architecture for their compute cards, called CDNA, while their current graphics cards use various generations of the RDNA architecture.
+They employ a separate architecture for their compute cards, called CDNA, while their current graphics cards use various generations of the RDNA architecture.
 The CDNA architecture is a further evolution of their previous graphics architecture GCN though (used in, e.g., the Vega cards).